Ifouzezi/social-media-app/README.md

 ## 🚀 Features

-- 🔐 Authentication (Sign up / Sign in / Sign out)
+- 🔐 Authentication (Sign in / Sign out) with Github account only.
 - 📝 Create, edit & delete posts
 - ❤️ Like and comment on posts
 - 👤 User profiles and avatars